-Cristina Amon is Alumni Distinguished Professor in Mechanical & Industrial Engineering and Dean Emerita (2006-2019) of the University of Toronto’s Faculty of Applied Science & Engineering.
+Cristina Amon is University Professor, Alumni Distinguished Professor in Mechanical & Industrial Engineering, and Dean Emerita (2006-2019) of the University of Toronto’s Faculty of Applied Science & Engineering.
 Prior to joining U of T in 2006, she was the Raymond J. Lane Distinguished Professor and Director of the Institute for Complex Engineered Systems at Carnegie Mellon University.

 An ICD.D, Cristina has served as director and adviser on boards in North America and abroad, including independent director of MKS Instruments Inc. She was chair of the NCDEAS (National Council of Deans of Engineering and Applied Science in Canada) research board, and founding chair of the Global Engineering Deans Council.